 - Get outside during the day for 30 – 60 minutes

-This too shall pass, and one day in the future we’ll tell stories of the 2020 holiday season.
+This too shall pass, and one day in the future we’ll tell stories of celebrating the holiday season during a pandemic.
 For right now, it’s important for us to maintain our health and stay connected with the people we love.

 Your mental health plays an important role in your overall well-being.
 Find out more about how your mind works, and how to help yourself and your loved ones through emotionally challenging times at ibx.com/knowyourmind.